 Tom Merriman, Esq. – Merriman Legal, LLC

-Tom Merriman is the Managing Partner of Merriman Legal, LLC.
+Attorney Tom Merriman is the Managing Partner of Merriman Legal, LLC.

 At Harvard Law School, he achieved the rare grade of A+ in both Negotiation and Jurisprudence.
 Harvard Professor Roger Fisher, the world-renown negotiation expert and author of "Getting to Yes," selected Tom as his teaching assistant at the Harvard Negotiation Project.

 After graduating cum laude from Harvard Law School in 1988, Tom served a judicial clerkship with the late honorable Frank J. Battisti, then chief judge of the United States District Court for the Northern District of Ohio.
-He then began working as a litigator for Hahn Loeser & Parks.
+Tom then began working as a litigator for Hahn Loeser & Parks.

-- Tom also launched Operation Crackdown which relied upon statutory nuisance abatement laws to close over 150 neighborhood drug houses.
+- Operation Crackdown: Tom also launched "Operation Crackdown," which relied upon statutory nuisance abatement laws to close over 150 neighborhood drug houses.
 In 1994, the Council of State Government honored Operation Crackdown with its Innovation Award recognizing the program's success transforming "drug houses into dream houses" for low income families by securing the transfer of ownership to neighborhood redevelopment organizations.

-Celebrating the 40th Anniversary of the Fox 8 I-Team, the station recently aired a report honoring Tom’s journalism career.
+In 2006, Tom served as an Ethics Fellow at the Poynter Institute for Media Studies.
+That same year, Tom was profiled in a PBS documentary titled "The Best of Broadcast Journalism."
+Celebrating the 40th Anniversary of the FOX8 I-Team, the station recently aired a report honoring Tom’s journalism career.

-WJW Fox 8 recently announced that Tom will serve as a Contributor to the Fox 8 I-Team.
-While continuing as Managing Partner of Merriman Legal and representing clients in personal injury matters, Fox 8 has agreed to broadcast investigative reports from Tom on topics he believes to be important to the community.
+WJW FOX8 recently announced that Tom will serve as a contributor to the FOX8 I-Team.
+While continuing as managing partner of Merriman Legal and representing clients in personal injury matters, FOX8 has agreed to broadcast investigative reports from Tom on topics he believes to be important to the community.